Updated December 2014

 Advancing Health Care Access

-- 31 Wallace County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Wallace County residents saw KU Medical Center health care providers 31 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Are we forgetting anything?